 Vortex script to determine the Amino Acids in a collection of peptides

-I’ve recently become interested the comparison of the amino amino-acid composition of peptides, to allow comparison of cyclic versus linear peptides, or brain penetrant curses non-penetrant.
+I’ve recently become interested the comparison of the amino amino-acid composition of peptides, to allow comparison of cyclic versus linear peptides, or brain penetrant verses non-penetrant.
 I had a look around but could not find any tools that did this, in particular I wanted to include any non-proteinergic amino-acids.
 This would include natural amino acids that are not normally incorporated into peptides but also the many synthetic amino acids that have been published in the literature.

 Compiling a list of Amino-Acids